hzi-bifo/SDplots/Data/Support_values/README.md

 This folder contains support values for all sweep-related substitutions.
+We used the SH-test to assign support values to internal branches.
+Further, we reinferred phylogenies on subsampled protein sites.